 Aged just seven, Tenaya underwent emergency life-saving surgery to repair her heart valve as a result of developing RHD.

-Australia signed the World Health Assembly pledge in 2018 to eliminate RHD by 2031.
-The Heart Foundation actively collaborates with First Nations communities, stakeholders, and health services to achieve this goal.
+The Heart Foundation actively collaborates with First Nations communities, stakeholders, and health services to end rheumatic heart disease in Australia.
 One approach is through our Champions4Change program.

-Aiming to bring Champions together to use their cultural knowledge and voices to help others understand what it means to live with these conditions.
+Champions come together and use their cultural knowledge and voices to help others understand what it means to live with rheumatic fever and rheumatic heart disease.
+Learn more

 A free ARF & RHD Guideline App is available for iPhone, iPad, and Android devices.
 It includes key information from the Guidelines and an acute rheumatic fever diagnosis calculator.